zerdlg/p4dlg/README.md

 + find
 + etc.

-eg. just some simple list of requirements:
+eg. just some list of imaginary requirements:

 + Retrieve all clientspec records.
 + Fields should be imited to 'name', 'extra', 'owner' & ''accessDate'.